Prince of Persia (2008 video game): Downloadable content

-Downloadable content for Prince of Persia, titled Epilogue, was confirmed by Ben Mattes in an interview with IGN.
-Mattes said that the new content would include new areas to explore, new enemies, new combat maneuvers, and a new power for Elika to use.
-The content was planned for release on February 26, 2009, on the Xbox 360 and PlayStation 3 consoles, but was delayed one week, releasing on March 5, 2009.
+Downloadable content for Prince of Persia, titled Epilogue, includes new areas to explore, new enemies, new combat maneuvers, and a new power for Elika to use.
+The content was planned for release on February 26, 2009, on the Xbox 360 and PlayStation 3 consoles, but was delayed for one week, on March 5.
 Citing business reasons, Ubisoft did not release Epilogue for PC version of the game.

 Reception

 The game was well received by most critics, scoring an 81%, 85%, and 82% on Metacritic for the Xbox 360, PlayStation 3, and PC, respectively.

 IGN writer Hilary Goldstein praised the game for its simple but visually spectacular acrobatics and combat, but noted that one must "embrace the change [to the series]" in order to "fall in love [with it]".
 Goldstein also praised Elika, the secondary character of the game, as a useful sidekick during gameplay and also as a likeable character with a great relationship with the Prince.